U.S. News Rankings

 |Religious affiliation||Roman Catholic (Vincentian)|

-When applying to Niagara University, it's important to note the application deadline is rolling, and the early action deadline is December 10.
+When applying to Niagara University, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Niagara University is $30.
-It is selective, with an acceptance rate of 75.8 percent and an early acceptance rate of 78.3 percent.
+It is selective, with an acceptance rate of 68.7 percent.